 from a fruitful life – Our daily routine has a very strong influence

-concern about them and in the daily enjoyment of our success.
+mind revolves around concerns of meeting our needs and the enjoyment of our success.
 However, Paul

-warns us not to get caught up in them, because they are not our lives.
-We
+warns us not to get caught up in them, because these things are not our

 (213i) Sovereignty